anujpotnis/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

+After reading through some literature, the two architectures narrowed down were the VGG and the NVIDIA.
+The NVIDIA architecture was chosen for this project since it had been already used for a similar application whereas the VGG proved useful for classification.

 Model consists of a convolution neural network with 5x5 filter sizes and depths between 32 and 128.
 This has been adopted from the [NVIDIA Paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf):

 ```python
 model.add(Convolution2D(24,5,5, init='glorot_uniform', subsample=(2, 2), border_mode='same', activation='relu'))
 model.add(MaxPooling2D(pool_size=(2,2), strides=(1, 1)))